 - Tends to leave a residue after drying

-Formulated with natural oils, butter, and milk, this moisture milk claims to provide intense nourishment.
+Infused with nourishing ingredients such as natural oils, butter, and milk, this moisturizing product for low porosity hair contains moisture milk, claims to provide intense care for your hair.
 Its moisturizing formula helps add life to curly and coiled hair.

 - Moisture lasts long